PaulZC/Qwiic_Iridium_9603N/README.md

 ![Bottom](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/img/Bottom.JPG)

+[LEARN.md](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/LEARN.md) describes how the Qwiic Iridium 9603N works.

+[ASSEMBLY.md](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/ASSEMBLY.md) describes how to assemble the PCB.

+The [Arduino folder](https://github.com/PaulZC/Qwiic_Iridium_9603N/tree/master/Arduino) contains the code for the ATtiny841.

+At the time of writing, you will need to use [this fork of Mikal Hart's Iridium SBD library](https://github.com/PaulZC/IridiumSBD) to provide
+I2C support and examples of how to interface the Qwiic Iridium 9603N to other Qwiic devices.

-The Eagle files are available in the [Eagle folder](https://github.com/PaulZC/Qwiic_Iridium_9603N/tree/master/Eagle)
+The Eagle files are available in the [Eagle folder](https://github.com/PaulZC/Qwiic_Iridium_9603N/tree/master/Eagle).

-The schematic is available [here](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/img/Schematic.png)
+The schematic is available [here](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/img/Schematic.png).

-The BOM is available [here](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/Qwiic_Iridium_9603N_BOM.pdf)
+The BOM is available [here](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/Qwiic_Iridium_9603N_BOM.pdf) in PDF format and [here](https://github.com/PaulZC/Qwiic_Iridium_9603N/blob/master/Qwiic_Iridium_9603N_BOM.xlsx) in Excel .xlsx format.

-The [Arduino folder](https://github.com/PaulZC/Qwiic_Iridium_9603N/tree/master/Arduino) contains the **untested** code for the ATtiny84

 ## Acknowledgements

+This project is based extensively on the Qwiic MP3 Trigger and the SparkFun Ublox library by Nathan Seidle of SparkFun Electronics.
-This project would not have been possible without the open source designs kindly provided by SparkFun.
+It would not have been possible without the open source designs kindly provided by SparkFun.
 Their work is gratefully acknowledged.

 Feel like supporting open source hardware?
 Buy a board from SparkFun!

+This project also relies upon [Spence Konde's ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) for the ATtiny841.
+Spence's work is gratefully acknowledged.

 ## Licence